Strathpine Centre: History

 Strathpine Centre has approximately 165 specialty stores mostly within the categories of clothing, general merchandise, homewares and cosmetics.

-Prior to September 2015, Scentre Group owned and managed the centre as Westfield Strathpine until it was sold off in August 2015 along with three other centres for a total of $783 Million.
-The subsequent owner is 151 Property, a subsidiary of The Blackstone Group while JLL is responsible for management of the centre.
+Scentre Group owned and managed the centre as Westfield Strathpine until it was sold in August 2015 to 151 Property, a subsidiary of the Blackstone.
+In January 2022 it was sold to YFG Shopping Centres.

-On 11 September 2015, management unveiled the centre's new branding and identity going forward.

-Myer closure and centre modification

-After the closure of the Myer department store at Strathpine on Saturday 3 March 2007, the section of centre where Myer was located was closed off to allow for a redesign.
+After the closure of the Myer department store at Strathpine on 3 March 2007, the section of centre where Myer was located was closed off to allow for a redesign.
 A new mall was unveiled shortly thereafter and at the time of opening featured a Target discount department store, JB Hi-Fi and many other retail stores.

-A new 2 level Myer store opened in 2008 at Westfield North Lakes, ensuring that Myer still has a department store in the Moreton Bay region.
+A new two level Myer store opened in 2008 at Westfield North Lakes, ensuring that Myer still has a department store in Moreton Bay.

-Bus interchange

-The Strathpine interchange, at Strathpine, Queensland, is serviced by Translink bus routes.
+Strathpine bus station is serviced by Translink bus routes.
 It is part of Strathpine Centre.
-It is in Zone 2 of the Translink integrated public transport system.

-Bus routes

-The following bus routes services Chermside bus station:
+The bus station was upgraded in 2023 to upgrade wheelchair accessibility and security.